Nar Phu Valley Trek

 Trip PlanExpand all

-You will meet the Mystic Adventure Holidays representative as soon as you arrive at the Tribhuwan International Airport’s arrival gate.
-We will transfer you to the five-star hotel in Thamel and assist you with check-in.
-We will briefly discuss the trekking and then do a small meet-and-greet with the trekking leaders and guides.
-You can spend the rest of the day in your hotel room or stroll the streets of Thamel.
+You will meet the Mystic Adventure Holidays representative as soon as you arrive at the Tribhuwan International Airport.
+Our representative will transfer you to the star hotel in Thamel and assist you with check-in.
+We will briefly discuss the trekking itinerary and then do a small meet-and-greet with the trekking leaders and guides.
+You can spend the rest of the day in your hotel room or stroll the streets of Thamel if you arrived early.

-Max Altitude: 1400 m Meals: Welcome DinnerAccommodation: Apsara Boutique HotelDuration: 30-45 minDistance: 6 km
+Max Altitude: 1,400 meters Meals: Welcome DinnerAccommodation: Apsara Boutique HotelDuration: Around 30-45 minutesDistance: Approx. 6 kilometers

 After eating a light breakfast at the hotel, we will take you to the Kathmandu Valley's UNESCO World Heritage Site.
-You will visit places like Boudhanath Stupa, Swyambhunath Stupa, Pashupatinath Temple, Patan Durbar Square, and many more.
-You will learn about the culture and traditions of the locals with the help of an experienced city guide.
-Each heritage and temple has its own unique story.
-Swoyambhunath is also called Monkey Temple because of the abundance of monkeys in the northwest part of the hill.
-The temple rises 77 meters above the surrounding terrain, and you can buy bananas and feed the local monkeys.
-Make sure to keep your phone in a purse; otherwise, some monkeys will run away by snatching your phone.
-Then, we will head towards Kathmandu Durbar Square.
+You will visit places like Boudhanath Stupa, Swyambhunath Stupa, Pashupatinath Temple, Patan Durbar Square, and many more. there will be oportunity to learn about the culture and traditions. remember to learn as each heritage site has its own unique history.

-Max Altitude: 1,350 m Meals: Breakfast & Welcome DinnerAccommodation: Apsara Boutique HotelDuration: Full Day
+Max Altitude: 1,350 meters Meals: Breakfast & Welcome DinnerAccommodation: Apsara Boutique HotelDuration: Full Day

-Max Altitude: 760 m Meals: Breakfast, Lunch, & DinnerAccommodation: Standard HotelDuration: 7-8 hrsDistance: 175 km
+Max Altitude: 760 meters Meals: Breakfast, Lunch, & DinnerAccommodation: Standard HotelDuration: Around 7-8 hoursDistance: Approx. 175 kilometers

-Max Altitude: 2,620 m Meals: Breakfast, Lunch, & DinnerAccommodation: Standard TeahouseDuration: 4 hrsDistance: 40 km
+Max Altitude: 2,620 meters Meals: Breakfast, Lunch, & DinnerAccommodation: Standard TeahouseDuration: Around 4-5 hoursDistance: Approx. 40 kilometers

 The day begins with a warm welcome from Lamjung Himal and Annapurna II.
 After a light breakfast, you will head towards Koto for special permit registration.
 You have to pass through the suspension bridge of the Marshyangdi River to reach the Nar Phu Valley.
 The beautiful jungle and heavily flowing Marshyangdi River will assist you in your journey.